gvsurenderreddy/oVPN.to-Speedtest/README.md

 # oVPN.to Speedtest Script
-**light-weight, automated, cross-plattform shell script, to easily check current network quality of oVPN.to servers**
+**light-weight, automatable, cross-plattform shell script, to easily check current network quality of oVPN.to servers**

 ```
 Syntax: